sswam/allemande/doc/guide.md

    - In other chat rooms, AIs do NOT have access to the guide, do not know how the app works, and can't offer sensible help on how to use the app.
    - Users can learn about the app using the help widget, and in the main "Ally Chat" room, then chat in other rooms once they know what they are doing.

+- On mobile, you can [add the app to your home page](https://www.androidauthority.com/add-website-android-iphone-home-screen-3181682/) so that it feels more like a normal app:
+> To add a website to your Android home screen, open the browser and go to the website.
+Open the More menu button and select Add to Home screen.
+Confirm, and it will appear on-screen.
+On an iPhone, open Safari and go to the website.
+Tap the share menu and select Add to Home Screen.
+Confirm, and it will appear on-screen.
+However, the link will only work with Safari.

 ## Tools and Capabilities

 Beyond regular chat, Ally Chat includes specialized agents for: